This is the most critical part of retirement.

-This is probably the most important part of retirement.
-It is not necessarily the amount of money you have it is the amount of income you can get off of it for the rest of your life.
+It is not necessarily the amount of money you have; it is the amount of income you can get off of it for the rest of your life.

-I was meeting with a client the other day and we were talking about the amount of retirement income he could get when he retired in the next ten years.
-He pulled out an excel spreadsheet that his broker put together for him and said I could get this amount of income in ten years according to my broker.
-I was in shock at the numbers the broker had told him, it was way too high!
-I asked if I could take a closer look at the sheet of paper with all of the broker calculations.
+I was meeting with a client the other day, and we were talking about the amount of retirement income he could get when he retired in the next ten years.
+He pulled out an excel spreadsheet that his broker put together for him and said I could get this amount of income in ten years, according to my broker.
+I was in shock at the numbers the broker had told him, and it was way too high!
+So I asked if I could take a closer look at the sheet of paper with all of the broker calculations.

-It made me sick what I saw.
-The broker had run a best, middle and worst case scenario for this guy.
+It made me sick of what I saw.
+The broker had run the best, middle, and worst-case scenarios for this guy.

 - The middle case scenario was a return of 16% in the next ten years.

-If you are aware of the last ten years we had a negative return over a ten-year time period.
+If you are aware of the last ten years, we had a negative return for over ten years.